PADI Scuba Instructor: Go Pro on Utila

 Starting with the PADI Assistant Instructor Course course, IDC Candidates will complete the skills needed to move forward into the PADI Open Water Scuba Instructor (OWSI) program.

-Over the course of your IDC you will make close acquaintance with your classmates and IDC Staff Instructors and Course Director Diego Frank, learning and perfecting all of the skills you will need to successfully complete your Instructor Examination (IE), and so much more.
+Over the course of your IDC you will make close acquaintance with your classmates and IDC Staff Instructors and Course Director Grace Williams, learning and perfecting all of the skills you will need to successfully complete your Instructor Examination (IE), and so much more.

 In the course of 10 action-packed days, you will participate in and lead presentations in the classroom, confined water and open water environments.
 You will learn problem solving skills, teaching methods and hone your presentation preparation abilities.